 Best answer by Nancy_OVO

 Getting your S1 smart meter onto DCC - your guide

 When you switch suppliers with S1 meters, we can't always communicate with your meters.
 Take a look at S1 meters we can communicate with for more information.

 It's a nationwide update to S1 meters to make them automatically send readings if they had stopped communicating due to a change of supplier.
 The process it goes through is Enrollment & Adoption (E&A), the output of this means both S1 and S2 meters are controlled/managed by the DCC.

 Why do these smart meters need to be updated?

 To get the full benefits of smart meters, the government has decided that there should be one new unified smart meter data network.
 This makes smart meters work more effectively with all energy suppliers, improving the efficiency of the grid and helping us all to cut carbon emissions.

 Once your S1 smart meter has been updated to this single network, you’ll also be able to switch suppliers without your meter losing its smart features.
 Smart meters automatically send meter readings to your energy supplier.
-This means your bills are more accurate, and you can see how much energy you’re using online – or on your In-Home Display (IHD).
+This means your bills are more accurate, and you can see how much energy you’re using your online account or OVO app (download for Android or iOS) – It’s also shown on your In-Home Display (IHD).